 <div id="applepay-container"></div>

-b.
-Create an instance of the Apple Pay Component, specifying:
+Step 2: Create an instance of the Component

 onValidateMerchant

-Do not mount the Component if Apple Pay is not available to the shopper.
+Mount the Component only after checking that Apple Pay is available to the shopper:

 - Configure the appearance of the Apple Pay button.